 After Johannes Gutenberg had perfected printing texts with individual type cast letters in Mainz around 1450, this way of reproducing texts soon spread to other European cities.
 In the Northern Netherlands Utrecht was the city that was at the cradle of the publication of so-called incunables.
 Here the Utrecht book printers and publishers Nicolaes Ketelaer and Gerard de Leempt published the first dated incunable in 1473: the Historia scholastica by Petrus Comestor (ca. 1100-1179).
 Also the work presented here De divinis moribus [&] De beatitudine rolled from their press around this time.
-Both publications show the extraordinary history of Utrecht printers, to which the University Library has now devoted a digital exhibition of Utrecht incunables and a geographical interface.
+Both publications show the extraordinary history of Utrecht printers, to which the University Library has now devoted a digital exhibition of Utrecht incunables and a geographical interface (temporarily under construction).

 We cannot say with absolute certainty whether Utrecht was at the very beginning of Dutch book printing.
 After all, by the examination of paper we now know that also before 1473 books were printed in the Netherlands.
 However, the book printers in question and their locations are unknown and their legacy is called prototypography.
 Even so, the work De divinis moribus [&] De beatitudine by Ketelaer and De Leempt, together with dozens of other Utrecht incunables, is proof that Utrecht played a major part in the earliest Dutch history of printing.